ivanmanan/Show-Feeder/README.md

 The **Add Show** screen enables you to add your own show.

 ## Specs
+* Move all HTTP methods within the specific widget classes; I will depend on the widgets to fetch API's at every screen change
 * FIRST TASK - render the data from Node.js database.
 NOTE: Dart should serialize the json data, since json data will be read by both React.js frontend and Flutter mobile frontend.
 Should also